ScaledMarkets/dabl/langref/README.md

 A DABL file is processed in the following phases:
 <ol>
-<li>Template - All environment variables in the file are converted to
+<li>Template - All environment variable references in the file are converted to
-	their runtime values.
+	their runtime values, regardless of the context in which they appear (e.g., inside of a string).
 Thus, environment variable values are bound at the time that a DABL file is parsed.
 This is a simple token replacement and is not related to the syntax of the DABL language, much like the pre-processing phase in C.</li>